Marda Loop Main Street

 Access temporary parking lot from alley off 20 Street

-The temporary lot is intended to encourage multiple, short-term stays to bring traffic back into the area where shoppers know there's a reliable, predictable place to park near the main shopping district.
+The temporary lot is intended to encourage multiple, short-term stays where shoppers know there's a reliable, predictable place to park near the main shopping district.

 There's a $10 hourly charge for additional time after the free two-hour window.
 This is to encourage high vehicle turnover.